danlm/J-exercises/README.md

 # J-exercises
-J solutions to various problems
+J solutions to various exercises from the Canadian Computing Competition